The Hot Sheet

 More and more I’m finding properties for my buyers through “non-traditional” means: networking, off-market databases, word-of-mouth, intense scouting, and Brokers Opens.
 Every Tuesday agents have the option of attending what are called “Brokers Opens” — like an Open House for agents rather than the public.
 These Brokers Opens are a tool that a listing agent at his or her disposal to accomplish a few things for a seller: test the price, generate advance interest, or stimulate interest after a listing is already on the market.
 Buyer’s agents who are scouting for a particular property for their clients can use this as one way to try to find the perfect home for their clients, and potentially to get it under contract before it hits the MLS.

-Please let me know if you’d like to get the run-down on properties about to come on the market, before they are published on the MLS.
+Please let me know if you’d like to get the run-down on properties poised to come on the market, before they are published on the MLS.